oconnor663/jacko.io/posts/snooze.md

 about this too][suspendthread]: "Calling `SuspendThread` on a thread that owns a synchronization object, such as a mutex or critical section, can lead to a deadlock if the calling thread tries to obtain a synchronization object owned by a suspended thread."
-In Unix the classic source of pausing deadlocks is signal handlers, which hijack a thread whenever they run.[^signalfd][^signal_safe]
+The classic source of pausing deadlocks on Unix is signal handlers, which hijack a thread whenever they run.[^signalfd][^signal_safe]